mhostetter/galois/README.md

 ## Getting Started

-The [Getting Started](https://galois.readthedocs.io/en/latest/getting-started.html) guide is intended to assist the user in installing the library, creating two example arrays, and performing basic array arithmetic.
-See [Basic Usage](https://galois.readthedocs.io/en/latest/basic-usage/galois-field-classes.html) for more detailed discussions and examples.
+The [Getting Started](https://galois.readthedocs.io/en/latest/getting-started.html) guide is intended to assist the user with installing the library, creating two example arrays, and performing basic array arithmetic.
+See [Basic Usage](https://galois.readthedocs.io/en/latest/basic-usage/array-classes.html) for more detailed discussions and examples.

 ### Install the package